arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 This gives you some very basic protection as well.

-For the rest of the test you must write something specific to the adapter.
+**For the rest of the test you must write something specific to the adapter implementation**.
 Adapters doing http request can either stub http communication with [webmock](https://github.com/bblimke/webmock) or [vcr](vcr).
 Alternatively, you can just use mocks and expecations to check, whether the gem that you use for communication is being use correctly.
-However, if the logic is not complicated the test are quickly starting to look like _typo test_, so they might even not be worth writing.
-If the communication is not using HTTP, testing it might be even more complicated.
+However, if the logic is not complicated the test are quickly becoming _typo test_, so they might even not be worth writing.

 Test specific for one adapter: